ProgramFiles/nanonet/README.md

     currennt/Release/cudart64_75.dll
     currennt.exe

-To the same location you should copy all .dll files located under the curennt folder.
+To the same location you should copy all .dll files located under the currennt folder.
 In order for nanonet to execute currennt you should add this location to the environment variable `CURRENNT`.
 In Windows Powershell this can be done
 via: